eL0ck/aws-build/README.md

     dist/*
 ```

-The package should then be installable via the command:
+The package should then be installable via the command (available now):

 `pip install --index-url https://testpypi.python.org/pypi yoyo`

+and testable with the CLI app: `yoyo --help`

 Manage the project here: